Assistant editors

 Connect current sequence data with VFX tracking so rundowns and shot handoff paperwork stay aligned with the latest cut.

-Use one source of truth for reports that are usually maintained separately in documents, spreadsheets, and email threads.
+Use one source of truth for post-production documents that are usually maintained separately in spreadsheets and email threads - continuity, VFX rundowns, cue sheets, and progress reports all from the same sequence data.